 How does our emotional states relate to our eating behaviour?

 In this step, prof. Stroebele-Benschop discusses different ways through which emotions can affect our food intake, drawing from a model developed by Dr. Macht, professor at the University of Würzburg.
-It is important to note that this model does not apply to pathological eating behaviour, some of which were discussed last week, while others will be discussed in the first activity of the next week.
+It is important to note that this model does not apply to pathological eating behaviour, some of which were discussed last week, while others will be discussed next week.